dmcclure40/3308_Project/README.md

 ###User Requirements###

-Requirement Number| Description|Size
+Requirement Number| Description|Size(hours)
 ---------|--------|------------
-1.0 | As a User, I want to pick up and move an object |
-2.0 | As a User, I want to be able to turn the device on and off |
-3.0 | As a User, I want to be able to pick up a variety of objects |
-4.0 | As a User, I want intuitive control so I don't need to learn new skills |
+1.0 | As a User, I want to pick up and move an object | 8 2.0 | As a User, I want to be able to turn the device on and off | 1 3.0 | As a User, I want to be able to pick up a variety of objects | 8 4.0 | As a User, I want intuitive control so I don't need to learn new skills | 5

 ###Functional Requirements###